mylittletony/mylittletony.github.io/_posts/2015-07-31-integrating-ruckus.markdown

 You can see the login page but when you login, it sends you back to the login page.
 Here's what you can do:

 - Swap the access type to clickthrough to rule out password issues
-- Ensure your radius secrets match the ones in your Ruckus radius settings
+- Ensure your radius secrets match the ones in your zone director radius settings
-- Ensure your Nas-Id from your Cucumber Wi-Fi account matches the one in your VSZ
+- Ensure your Nas-Id from your Cucumber Wi-Fi account matches the one in your zone director
 - Make sure that your SSID entered through SSH matches the one you entered into your zone director

 If you do connect with an incorrect secret/nas_id then our servers will lock you out as a security measure.